 - A personal budget, showing how much money you will need to take from your business for living expenses.

-As you prepare your personal and business records and that business plan, you should also be searching for banks and other lenders as lending sources.
+As you prepare your personal and business records and that business plan, you should also be searching for banks and other funders as funding sources.

-Wondering how to create a business plan that can be successful to secure a loan?
+Wondering how to create a business plan that can be successful to secure funding?

 Most entrepreneurs see writing a business plan as a gargantuan task – especially if they’ve never written one before.